Victong-28/PHASE3_PROJECTGROUP11/README.md

 ## H1N1 & Seasonal Flu Vaccine Prediction

+#### Introduction
+This project analyzes the factors influencing seasonal flu vaccine uptake using machine learning.
+The goal is to build a predictive model that helps public health organizations identify groups that are less likely to get vaccinated, enabling them to design more targeted and effective public health campaigns.

 #### Project Overview

 This project uses the National 2009 H1N1 Flu Survey dataset to predict whether individuals received the seasonal flu vaccine.
 The dataset contains demographic, behavioral, and opinion-based features that influence vaccination uptake.